vivek-booshan/cs220-sp23/index.md

 ## News

+* **Feb 26** — Homework 4 is due **Friday, Mar 3rd** on Gradescope.
+Because it is a written assignment, late days may not be used.
+Please plan accordingly.
 * **Feb 19** — Updated [Homework 3](assign/hw3.html) to specify that error messages
   should be printed to `stderr`.
 * **Feb 17** — [Homework 3](assign/hw3.html) is due **Friday, Feb 24th** by 11pm.